EVERSE-ResearchSoftware/RSQKit/pages/tasks/project_sustainability_longterm.md

   It helps you assess your current maturity level and prioritise improvements across technical, organisational, and community aspects.
   It is especially useful if you want to operationalise sustainability in a structured and measurable way.

+* **<https://everse.software/RSQKit/>** — The Research Software Quality Kit provides task-based guidance, tools, and best practices to improve reliability, maintainability, and sustainability of research software across its lifecycle.
+  It integrates sustainability with other quality dimensions such as reproducibility, documentation, and reuse.
+  It is useful as a central reference for navigating related practices and task pages. [\[everse.software\]](https://everse.software/RSQKit/)

 * **<https://sustainoss.org/>** — A curated collection of practices for sustaining open source software projects.
-  It focuses on how software projects survive economically and organisationally, including funding models and governance structures.
+  It focuses on how software survives economically and organisationally, including funding models and governance.
-  It is directly aligned with the sustainability concerns addressed in this page.

-* **<https://www.software.ac.uk/>** — Provides guidance, training, and case studies on sustaining research software.
-  It covers governance, community building, and long-term maintenance practices grounded in real projects.
-  It is useful for translating sustainability principles into practice.
+  It complements RSQKit by focusing specifically on sustainability mechanisms.

 * **<https://numfocus.org/>** — Demonstrates how fiscal sponsorship and governance structures support long-term sustainability of scientific software.
   It provides concrete examples combining funding, organisational support, and community engagement.